CleverRaven/Cataclysm-DDA/lore-background.md

 - **May**: A mi-go scout arrives in orbit in response to the awakened signal of the mi-go in the ice.
 It does not make immediate contact with humans.

 #### YEAR -4
 - **February**: The first CBMs are released for the public and military.
+Public release is dramatically hastened by shell corporations that are in essence 'third phase' testing CBMs on civilians, with the companies designed to fold and dissolve if the technology fails.
 - **April**: China announces its own competing CBM system (XFS) and showcases the first wave of "steel soldiers", using XFS gear.
 - **July**: The first military grade heavy power armors are released for field testing.
 Unlike the tank suits, these are light and small enough to allow close quarters maneuvering in urban environments, and remain almost impervious to all but the heaviest of conventional weaponry.
 Development on smaller, less expensive suits becomes a priority.